 Why Would the Police Impound a Vehicle?

+This post is discussing Arizona state laws related to car impounds.
+Some cities, like Phoenix, have local laws about impound.
 In Arizona, the law requires the police to impound a vehicle under certain circumstances, including:

 - If the driver is driving on a suspended license.